-- the government regulator who licences experiments (this is the Home Office in the UK)
+- government regulators that authorise projects (e.g. the Home Office in the UK)

-- animal care and use or ethics committees who formally authorise projects at a national, regional or institutional level (as in Sweden and USA)
+- animal care and use or ethics committees which authorise projects at a national, regional or institutional level (as in Sweden and the USA)

-- bodies within establishments who review research projects and processes from a local perspective to ensure they comply with in-house policies and standards (as in Animal Welfare and Ethical Review Bodies in the UK)
+- institutional bodies that review research projects and processes from a local perspective, ensuring they comply with in-house policies and ethical and welfare standards (as in Animal Welfare and Ethical Review Bodies, or AWERBs, in the UK)

-- national and international bodies that regulate the marketing of medicines and chemical products and others whose requirements include tests on animals should consider the legal, ethical and welfare implications of the tests they require (e.g. the European Medicines Agency, the US Food and Drug Administration or the OECD)
+- national and international bodies regulating the marketing of products such as medicines, vaccines and chemicals, which should consider the legal, ethical and welfare implications of any animal tests they require (for example, the European Medicines Agency or the US Food and Drug Administration).

-- research funders and journals publishing research involving animals, which have a responsibility to set ethical standards for the research they fund or publish.
+- journals publishing work using animals, which have a responsibility to set ethical standards for the research they publish